veeeremia-gif/soc-incident-investigation/indicators-of-compromise.md

 # Indicators of Compromise (IoCs)

-## Potential IoCs

-- Suspicious phishing email
-- Malicious URL
-- Fraudulent login page
+## Identified Indicators of Compromise

-- Suspicious IP address
+### Suspicious IP Address

+185.220.101.45

+### Authentication Activity

-- Multiple failed login attempts
+- 4 failed login attempts from the suspicious IP address
+- 1 successful login from the same IP address
+- Successful login occurred at 09:15:47

+### Account Activity

+- MFA was not enabled
-- Successful login from an unusual location
+- Unusual login location detected
-- Compromised user credentials

-## Investigation Status

-The IoCs listed above are based on the simulated incident scenario and require further investigation and validation.
+### File Activity

+- Access to customer_database.xlsx
+- Download of customer_database.xlsx

+### Security Alert

+Security monitoring generated an alert at 09:30:05 for suspicious activity involving the user account.